microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/01_Deploy.md

     `oc -u <user> -p <Password>`

-    **Note**: If you were provided a login for this workshop your instructor should have created a project for you to work in.
-If you are running this workshop yourself as a cluster administrator, be sure to create a new project for this module and use that project for Modules 2,3, and 4.
+3. If you are running this workshop as a cluster admin and the instructor did not create a new project, then create a new project called **mssql** with the following command or execute the **step1_create_project.sh** script.

+    `oc new-project mssql`

 3. Create a secret to store the System Administrator (sa) password.
 For this workshop, you will be connecting as the sa login.
 In production SQL Server environment, you would not normally use the sa login.
-Use the following command or execute the **step1_create_secret.sh** script found in the **01_Deploy** folder:
+Use the following command or execute the **step2_create_secret.sh** script found in the **01_Deploy** folder:

     `oc create secret generic mssql --from-literal=SA_PASSWORD="Sql2019isfast"`